Myriam Abel: Early career

-Donne and Qui je suis (2003-2011)
+Nouvelle Star, Donne and Qui je suis (2003-2011)

-In 2003, she rejoined the band Festival Mibely.
-During that time, she also auditioned for Nouvelle Star (the French version of Pop Idol), but was eliminated during the first stage selections in Marseille.

-She won the third season of M6's tele-hook in June 2005.
+In 2003, Morea joined the band Festival Mibely.
+That year, she auditioned for the first season of Nouvelle Star (the French version of Pop Idol), but was eliminated during the first stage selections in Marseille.
+She auditioned for the third season two years later, and won the competition on 12 May 2005, becoming the first female singer to do so.
 She thus gained the opportunity to record an album with Sony BMG.
 However, the contract she had previously signed with Outcom Production was made public, which violated the rules of the show, which was reserved for fans and did not allow professional singers.
-This also prevented the release of an album with Sony, though she released her first single Donne at the end of 2005.
-It was produced by Lara Fabian and Jean-Félix Lalanne.
-In addition, the song was removed from the airwaves by BMG due to legal issues before being broadcast again.
-The album La vie devant toi was finally released in December, 2005 and was the ninth bestselling album in France.
-Abel remade the song Baby Can I Hold You by Tracy Chapman in the summer of 2006.
+This also prevented the release of an album with Sony, though she released her first single "Donne", produced by Lara Fabian and Jean-Félix Lalanne, at the end of 2005 under her new stage name, Myriam Abel.
+The song was removed from the airwaves by BMG due to legal issues before being broadcast again.
+The album La vie devant toi was finally released in December 2005 and was the ninth bestselling album in France.
+Abel remade the song "Baby Can I Hold You" by Tracy Chapman in the summer of 2006.
 An album was reissued with that title, but did not meet massive success.
-Eventually, Donne only reached the status of a silver disc for selling more than 100,000 copies sold.
+Eventually, "Donne" only reached the status of a silver disc for selling more than 100,000 copies sold.

 Her second studio album, Qui je suis, was released to stores on 31 January 2011.
 The album included tracks such as Trop vite and Le Cœur ailleurs.
-It topped at the 188th place in French rankings where it stayed for one week.
+It peaked at 188th place in French charts where it stayed for one week.

 Personal life

-Miriam Abel and her partner, Roland, became parents when their son Roland Jr. was born in May, 2009.
+Abel married fellow musician Roland Baron in 2015.
+They have a son born in 2009.